The Alps

 Wildlife Viewing

 Along the trek, it is not uncommon to spot several species of wildlife native to the Alps.
-Of note are the chamois (a goat-antelope type species), and the marmot (looks a bit like a beaver).
+Of note are the Chamois (a goat-antelope type species), and the Marmot (looks a bit like a beaver).

 And also